MrRacoon/lifx-client/README.md

 lifx client
 ===========

-I love LIFX.
-Very fun to play with and plenty of acedemic challenges in making them work in fun ways.
-Here I've taken the taask of creating a node binary, wrritten in coffeescript.
+Big fan of home automation.
+And have to use javascript for work.

+so... lifxcli in coffeescript?
+Oh sure.

 Install
 -------

-Soon I will have this on npm, but until then...
+Soon I will have this on npm, but until then...email me hate mail...seriously make me do this.

 ```bash
 git clone https://github.com/MrRacoon/lifx-cli.git
 cd lifx-cli
 npm install -g
 ```

-Should work.
-But as always I love a good issue.

 Usage
 -----